Nemesius: Subsequent influence

 In the sixth century, little attention seems to have been paid to De Natura Hominis.
 Maximus the Confessor is the first writer to quote the work, in his Ambigua (written between 628 and 634).
 The ecclesiastical writer Anastasios Sinaites incorporated excerpts into his Questions and Answers.
 Then, in 743 John of Damascus incorporated extensive excerpts in his writing De fide orthodoxa, though without naming Nemesius as the author.
 This was translated into Latin by Burgundio of Pisa around 1153.
 The Byzantine author who most used Nemesius' work was the eleventh-century writer Michael Psellos.

 For many subsequent centuries, De natura hominis was attributed to Gregory of Nyssa.
 This erroneous attribution was common in the Middle Ages in the Syriac, Armenian, Greek and Arabic traditions, as well as in the Latin-speaking scholarly world of the West.
 So, among others, Albert the Great and Thomas Aquinas assumed that Gregory was the author.
 Gregory's high reputation contributed to the popularity of the work, which is reflected in the number of manuscripts: there are, for example, over one hundred Greek manuscripts known.

 De natura hominis was itself translated into Latin by Alphanus of Salerno around 1080.
 This translation was used in the twelfth century by scholars such as Adelard of Bath, William of Conches and William of St Thierry, and then by Albert the Great in the thirteenth century.
 A second Latin translation was made by Burgundio of Pisa around 1165.
 This was used by Peter Lombard, Albert the Great and Thomas Aquinas.

-By these various channels, Nemesius' thought had a great impact on medieval discussions concerning the passions.
+By these various channels, Nemesius' thought had a great influence on medieval discussions concerning the passions.